[Holodeck –

 BEATRICE: I talked to her!

-HENRY: Beatrice is upset, Mrs. Davenport, she hasn’t yet accepted
+HENRY: Beatrice is upset, Mrs Davenport.
+She hasn't yet accepted our

 BEATRICE: She’s not dead!
 I saw her last night!